alishazal/qalb/README.md

 python3 splits_ldc/makeSplits.py bolt_sms_chat_ara_src_transliteration/data/transliteration/ splits_ldc/test.txt splits_ldc/test/xml_files
 ```

 Now the xml files for each split will reside in the specific folder of the split.
-Next, extract data from these XML files.
+Next, we will extract data from these XML files.

 2. Extract the source and target.
 To do this run the following three commands (one command for each split)